ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: ref_trig_tdc_enable

-    This attribute controls whether the TDC is used to compute an accurate trigger.
+    This property controls whether the TDC is used to compute an accurate trigger.

     The following table lists the characteristics of this property.